Popular Products

 This is something lots of teens ask about, so we know it’s a common concern.
 Discharge is one of the clearest signs that a period is about to start.
 It’s completely normal for discharge to vary in colour throughout the month from clear to creamy yellow.

-You could suggest your daughter uses panty liners to help her feel fresh and clean, it’s why we designed liners especially for them.
+You could suggest your daughter uses panty liners to help her feel fresh and clean, it’s why we designed liners, especially for them.
 They’re smaller in length, narrower and come in re-sealable pouches, perfect for storing discreetly in a school or sports bag.

-Body shape and size
+Changes in body shape and size

 Weight and the worry about weight gain can be part and parcel of puberty.
 Hips may become wider and the tummy a little rounder, but it’s important your daughter knows these changes are a sign that she’s normal and healthy so should be celebrated.